 Once you have prepared a detailed R&D justification report and calculations to support your claim for research and development relief, these documents can be filed online via the Government Gateway HMRC portal (as attachments to the CT600 and tax computation) to help ensure that it is safely received by HMRC.

 Who reviews my R&D tax claim?

-HMRC has specialist R&D Tax Units that review and process all R&D tax claims.
+HMRC has specialist R&D Tax Inspectors who review and process all R&D tax claims.

-There used to be a number of these specialist HMRC Units spread across the country, but over recent years the teams appear to have been consolidated into three main Units (Manchester, Leicester and Plymouth).
+There used to be a number of specialist HMRC Units spread across the country, but over recent years the Units appear to have been consolidated.

 Filing an amended CT600 return